 - Metrios (meht-re-ohss): Medium-sweet coffee: Add 1 teaspoon of sugar per 1 heaping teaspoon of coffee. (most popular)

 - Glykos (ghlee-kohss): Sweet coffee: Add 2 teaspoons of sugar per 1 heaping teaspoon of coffee.

-Sixth, If it’s just one cup, pour and enjoy.
-However, if there is more than one, pour a little into each cup, then go back to the first, and fill up each cup to the top.
+- If it’s just one cup, pour and enjoy.
+If there is more than one, pour a little into each cup, then go back to the first, and fill up each cup to the top.
 The reason for this is that you spread the foam to each of the cups so it will be present in each person’s coffee.